 If you are trying to find the right adult day center, you want to make sure your parent will be happy and well-cared-for.
-Adult day care can be a godsend, but choosing the right one for your parent will give you peace of mind and less any guilt you may feel leaving the parent.
-The following checklist will help guide you in choosing a place that will meet your needs, as well as those of your elderly parent.
+Choosing the right facility for your parent can give you peace of mind and lessen any guilt you may feel leaving your parent in someone else's care.
+The following checklist will help guide you in choosing a center that will meet your needs, as well as those of your elderly parent.

 Tips for Choosing a Senior Center

 - Can the elderly parent get to the facility?